Name Change Lawyer Bucks County

 Adult Name Change

-The reason for this is that adults may seek to change their name with more nefarious motivations such as to avoid credit issues, a criminal past, or to abuse in future criminal endeavors.
+The reason for this is that adults may seek to change their name with more nefarious motivations such as to avoid credit issues, hide a criminal past, or abuse in future criminal endeavors.
 Accordingly, the Court requires a petition to be submitted and a background check to follow.
 Additionally, notification of the desired name change must be published in two general circulations in order to alert the community and allow for potential objection.

 Minor Name Change

 If both birth-parents consent to a Name Change for a young child, the Court will likely abide by their wishes.
 However, in the event of contention, the Court will look to “the best interest of the child” in making its determination.
 The Court looks to these factors:

 - (1) The existing and future relationship between parent and child.
 Will the change of name negatively impact the relationship?
 What is the nature of the child’s relationship with the parent’s extended family?
 Has the parent been a mainstay in the child’s life?
 Does the parent have a history of visitation?
 Have child support payments been maintained?

 - (2) The nature of a name within a community.
 Would changing the child’s name protect the child from the bad reputation of a parent within the community?
 Would changing the child’s name prevent embarrassment or school problems?